girlscript/winter-of-contributing/Web_Development/FrontEnd/Responsive Typography/Responsive Typography.md

 ### Application of Viewport Units :
    These units are depend on viewport dimensions,So it’s very useful where the width, height or size of elements needs to be set relative to the viewport.

-1.Fullscreen Background Images or Sections
+1. Fullscreen Background Images or Sections

   It’s very common to set background images on elements that fully cover the screen.
 Similarly, you may want to design a website where each individual section about a product or service has to cover the entire screen.
 In such cases, you can set the width of the respective elements to be equal to 100% and set their height equal to 100vh.

 ```html